astronomer-integrations/analytics.js-integration-sailthru/readme.md

 #### Reminder Time

-**Required with Reminder Template** The time frame you will want the email to send. **You must enter a numerical time and field minutes, hours, or weeks** For example: `+60 minutes`, `+24 hours`, or `+2 weeks` are all acceptable values.
+**Required with Reminder Template** The time frame you will want the email to send. **You must enter a numerical time and field minutes, hours, or weeks** For example: `60 minutes`, `24 hours`, or `2 weeks` are all acceptable values.
+We will handle adding the `+` to the front of the time value.
 To read more about how Sailthru calculates time, refer to their [time documentation](https://getstarted.sailthru.com/developers/zephyr-functions-library/time/).

 #### API Key (Required)